Status epilepticus: Diagnosis

 Diagnostic criteria vary, though most practitioners diagnose as status epilepticus for: one continuous, unremitting seizure lasting longer than five minutes, or recurrent seizures without regaining consciousness between seizures for greater than five minutes.
 Previous definitions used a 30-minute time limit.

 Nonconvulsive status epilepticus is believed to be under-diagnosed.

-New-onset refractory status epilepticus (NORSE) is defined as status epilepticus that does not respond to an anticonvulsant and lacks an obvious cause after two days of investigation.
+New-onset refractory status epilepticus (NORSE) is a clinical presentation, not a specific diagnosis, in a patient without active epilepsy or other relevant neurological disorder, with new onset of refractory status epilepticus without a clear structural, toxic or metabolic cause.

 Treatments

 Benzodiazepines are the preferred initial treatment after which typically phenytoin or fosphenytoin is given.
 First aid guidelines for seizures state that, as a rule, an ambulance should be called for seizures lasting longer than five minutes (or sooner if this is the person's first seizure episode and no precipitating factors are known, or if said SE happens to a person with epilepsy whose seizures were previously absent or well-controlled for a considerable time).